Guy Pratt: Career

-In 1981, aged 19, Pratt was asked to tour with the Australian band Icehouse.
+Pratt initially worked as a graphic designer, but he decided to concentrate on a music career.
+In 1981, at age 19, Pratt was asked to tour with the Australian band Icehouse.
 Icehouse supported David Bowie on his Serious Moonlight Tour, which was Bowie's longest, largest and most successful concert tour.

 In 1986, the Smiths bassist Andy Rourke was arrested on drug possession charges shortly before the Smiths were scheduled to leave for a North American tour in support of The Queen Is Dead.
-Expecting that Rourke would be denied work visas for the U.S. and Canada, the guitarist, Johnny Marr, asked Pratt to step in.
+Expecting that Rourke would be denied work visas for the US and Canada, the guitarist, Johnny Marr, asked Pratt to step in.
 Pratt spent nearly two weeks with the band, learning basslines and rehearsing.
 Shortly before the band was to leave Britain, Rourke received his visas and Pratt was not required.

-While Pratt was playing with Dream Academy in the 1980s, he met the Pink Floyd guitarist David Gilmour, who was producing them.
+While Pratt was playing with the Dream Academy in the 1980s, he met the Pink Floyd guitarist David Gilmour, who was producing them.
 Gilmour invited him to play on Pink Floyd's Momentary Lapse of Reason Tour after the departure of the Pink Floyd bassist Roger Waters.
 Pratt, a Pink Floyd fan, later said it was "the defining gig of my life".
 He said he did not see himself as replacing Waters, who he viewed more as Pink Floyd's "grand conceptualist" than their bassist.
 Pratt also played on Pink Floyd's 1994 Division Bell album and tour, and the 2014 album The Endless River.
 He also played on Gilmour's solo albums and is a member of Gilmour's touring band.
 Pratt's father in law was the Pink Floyd keyboardist, Richard Wright.